-The team at Crich Tramway Village told us why this attraction is a must-see on your visit to the Peak District and Derbyshire: “Visitors can ride the operational trams as many times as they wish, and will experience fabulous views over the Derwent Valley during the trip.
-There is a woodland walk and sculpture trail and dogs on a lead are welcome.”
+The team at Crich Tramway Village told us why this attraction is a must-see on your visit to the Peak District and Derbyshire: “Visitors can ride the operational trams as many times as they wish and will experience fabulous views over the Derwent Valley during the tip.
+There is a woodland walk and sculpture trail, and dogs on a lead are welcome.”

 To ensure that everyone can enjoy the attraction, Crich Tramway Village offers a special service for disabled visitors.
-The Access Tram (Berlin 3006) has an appropriate platform so that you can enjoy a tram ride with your wheelchair.
+The Access Tram (Berlin 3006) has an appropriate platform to enjoy a tram ride with your wheelchair.
 The team kindly told us more about the access at Crich Tramway Village:

 For more information, take a look at the website’s accessibility section.

 Home to The Howden Reservoir, one of the most beautiful sights in the Peak District, Upper Derwent Valley is a must-see on your visit.
-Dense forests line the water’s edge and in the winter, a dusting of snow covers the mountains.
-Head to the visitor centre, which is accessible to wheelchair users and has disabled toilet facilities.
-Here you can buy refreshments and find out more about the history of the reservoirs.
+Dense forests line the water’s edge, and in the winter, a dusting of snow covers the mountains.
+Head to the visitor centre, which is accessible to wheelchair users and has accessible toilet facilities.
+Here you can buy refreshments and learn more about the reservoirs’ history.

 The Upper Derwent Valley Trail, an 18-mile circuit around the Ladybower Reservoir, is accessible to people with limited mobility.
 To hire disability-adapted cycles and mobility scooters, visit the cycle-hire centre at Fairholmes.

-The beautiful valley of Dovedale is perhaps one of the most popular sights in the Peak District.
-Its limestone ravines and tranquil river can be found in the south of the national park.
-For those who usually rely on the help of a stairlift and may be travelling with mobility aids, there is a tarmac path along the west bank to reach the stepping stones, the valley’s most iconic viewpoint.
-Although it’s not a long walk, it’s well worth bringing a picnic here on a sunny day.
+The beautiful valley of Dovedale is one of the most popular sights in the Peak District.
+Its limestone ravines and tranquil river can be found south of the national park.
+However, for those who usually rely on the help of a stairlift and may be travelling with mobility aids, there is a tarmac path along the west bank to reach the stepping stones, the valley’s most iconic viewpoint.
+Although it’s not a long walk, it’s worth bringing a picnic here on a sunny day.

-Another breath-taking viewpoint is Surprise View, which can be found near the villages of Hathersage and Nether Padley.
-This is a wonderful place to stop and take in the countryside views.
+Another breathtaking viewpoint is Surprise View, which can be found near the villages of Hathersage and Nether Padley.
+This is a beautiful place to stop and take in the countryside views.
 A level tarmacked car park sits at the edge of the moorland and is free to blue badge holders.
 The path to the viewpoint overlooking Hope Valley is wheelchair accessible.
-In the nearby village of Calver, enjoy a cosy pub meal at The Bridge Inn, a 17th century inn on the banks of the River Derwent.
-It offers level access throughout, a disabled toilet and a beautiful, accessible beer garden.

 Don’t let limited mobility stop you from exploring the UK.
-The Peak District and Derbyshire have so much to offer, even if you usually need a stairlift or if you are travelling with a wheelchair or mobility scooter.
+The accessible walks in the Peak District and Derbyshire have so much to offer, even if you usually travel with a wheelchair or mobility scooter.
 So, what are you waiting for?